openhab/openhabian/docs/openhabian.md

 - Continue with the instructions for your hardware

 {: #wifi-setup}
-### Wi-Fi based Setup Notes
+### WiFi based Setup Notes

-If you own a RPi3, RPi3+, RPi4, a RPi0W, a Pine A64, or a compatible Wi-Fi dongle you can set up and use openHABian purely via Wi-Fi.
+If you own a RPi3, RPi3+, RPi4, a RPi0W, a Pine A64, or a compatible WiFi dongle you can set up and use openHABian purely via WiFi.
-For the setup on Wi-Fi, you'll need to make your SSID and password known to the system before the first boot.
+For the setup on WiFi, you'll need to make your SSID and password known to the system before the first boot.
 Additionally to the setup instructions given above, the following steps are needed:

-In `openhabian.conf`, uncomment and complete the lines reading `wifi_ssid="My Wi-Fi SSID"` and `wifi_psk="password123"`
+In `openhabian.conf`, uncomment and complete the lines reading `wifi_ssid="My WiFi SSID"` and `wifi_psk="password123"`

 {: #fake-hw}
 ### Fake hardware mode